Marketing

 1. Higher Ad Rank

 Quality Score is directly proportional to ad rankings, increasing visibility in search results.
-With a higher ad rank, more ICP users see and click your ads, driving more traffic to your landing page and improving conversion rates.
+With a higher ad rank, more ICP users will see and click your ads, driving more traffic to your landing page and improving conversion rates.

-2. Reduced CPC
+2. Reducing CPC

 Who wouldn’t want a lesser CPC for their ads?
 A high Quality Score signals to Google that your ads are relevant and valuable to users, which can lower your cost-per-click (CPC) and reduce your ad budget.

-3. Increased CTR
+3. Increasing CTR

 Relevant and engaging ads are more likely to attract clicks, driving more qualified traffic to your landing page leading to higher click-through rates (CTR).

-4. Higher Conversion Rates
+4. Increase Conversion Rates

 Factors Affecting Quality Scores in Google Ads